mwgeurts/esapi_water_tank/README.md

 ## License

 Released under the GNU GPL v3.0 License for evaluating and testing purposes only.
 This tool should NOT be used to evaluate clinical plans or make decisions that impact patient care.
 See the [LICENSE](LICENSE) file for further details.
+Sun Nuclear and IC Profiler are trademarks of Mirion Technologies.